AnweshCR7/AnweshCR7/README.md

 ### What am I upto?

-- Final year Master Student.
+- Building a life in the Netherlands!
-- Final year Master Student needing to start working on my thesis.
+- Trying to figure out LLMs - Hype or The way to go?
 - Working on showing my work as a series of academic blog posts.
 - Honestly?
 Just trying to keep up with life ;)